Bab al-Barda'in

-Bab al-Barda'in or Bab Berdaïne is the northern gate of the historic medina of Meknes, Morocco.
+Bab al-Barda'in or Bab Berdaïne (باب بردعين) is the northern gate of the historic medina of Meknes, Morocco.

 History

 Bab al-Barda'in existed as one of the original gates of the 11th-century city fortified by the Almoravids.
 This original medieval gate is partly preserved to the south of the present-day gate.
 The current gate at the northern end of the medina was built under the Alaouite sultan Moulay Isma'il (ruled 1672–1727).
 Isma'il made Meknes his capital and refortified the city while building a new imperial palace complex to the southeast.
 According to Ibn Zaydan the new gate was completed in 1695, though other sources cite 1687 1720 as the completion date.
 Around the same period, the nearby Bab al-Barda'in Mosque, named after the gate, was completed in 1709.
 Moulay Isma'il also built a public fountain near the gate.
 The gate historically had great importance for the city, being the entry point for all trade and communications with the north of the country.
 The name of the gate likely derives from a historic market for vendors of packsaddles (بردعين, but locally pronounced as berda'in) which existed nearby.